Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 Many fintech startups develop products based on what they think the market wants, without sufficient market research.

-And this is one of the big reasons why fintech startup fails.
+This is one of the biggest reasons why a fintech startup fails.

 This misalignment can lead to product offerings that do not effectively address real customer needs or problems.